Swin fMRI Transformer Predicts Early Neurodevelopmental Outcomes from Neonatal fMRI: Methods

+\paragraph{MRI Acquisition and Processing} MRI data were acquired on a 3T Philips Achieva system with a neonatal 32-channel head coil.
+The imaging protocol was tailored to the unique characteristics of the neonatal brain.
+Resting-state fMRI (rs-fMRI) was captured with a multiband-accelerated echo-planar imaging sequence (TR: 392 ms, TE: 38 ms, resolution: $2.15\text{mm}^3$) over 15 minutes (2300 volumes).
+Processing followed the dHCP pipeline, which is designed to address the challenges of neonatal imaging.
+This included motion and distortion correction, skull stripping, ICA-based denoising with FIX, and high-pass temporal filtering to remove slow drifts.
 To align the data to a neonatal-specific template space, we adopted a pipeline inspired by the automated resting-state functional framework developed for the dHCP dataset~\cite{FITZGIBBON2020117303}.
 Specifically, we utilized the 40-week T1-weighted template from the extended dHCP Augmented Volumetric Atlas~\cite{Schuh2018}, downsampled from a spatial resolution of 0.5~$mm^3$ isotropic to 2.15~$mm^3$ isotropic to match the native resolution of the fMRI images.
-Image registration was performed using ANTs~\cite{tustison_antsx_2021} on the mean image of all timepoints, with the resulting transformation applied independently to each timeframe in parallel~\cite{parallel}.
+Image registration was performed using ANTs~\cite{tustison_antsx_2021} on the mean image of all timepoints, with the resulting transformation applied independently to each timeframe in parallel.
 The processed outputs served as inputs for the subsequent experiments.

-\paragraph{Swin fMRI Transformer} To predict neurodevelopmental outcomes from neonatal fMRI, we employed SwiFT, a Transformer-based architecture designed to model high-dimensional spatiotemporal fMRI data.
-SwiFT processes raw 4D fMRI volumes, capturing local and global dependencies critical for neurodevelopmental predictions.
-The model operates by dividing 4D fMRI data into patches, embedding them as tokens, and processing these tokens through multiple layers of 4D Swin Transformer blocks.
-These blocks utilize a shifted window multi-head self-attention mechanism, enabling efficient modeling of complex spatiotemporal patterns while reducing computational complexity through patch merging.
-Previously, SwiFT demonstrated robust performance on diverse fMRI tasks, including sex classification (97.7\% accuracy on HCP) and age prediction (MAE of 3.40 years on UK Biobank), showcasing its effectiveness in capturing brain dynamics across populations.
+\paragraph{Swin fMRI Transformer} To predict developmental outcomes from neonatal fMRI, we used SwiFT, a Transformer-based model designed for high-dimensional spatiotemporal fMRI data.
+SwiFT processes 4D fMRI volumes by segmenting them into patches, embedding them as tokens, and passing them through layers of 4D Swin Transformer blocks.
+These blocks utilize a shifted window multi-head self-attention mechanism to capture both local and global spatiotemporal dependencies while minimizing computational costs through patch merging.
+SwiFT demonstrated robust performance on diverse tasks (e.g., predicting sex, age, intelligence, or psychiatric diagnosis), showcasing its effectiveness in learning spatiotemporal patterns from the human brains~\cite{kim2023swiftswin4dfmri}.